 ABOUT AUTISM

-At present, there is no epidemiological data available on the prevalence of autism in Malaysia.
-However, a smaller scale study by the Ministry of Health on children between the ages 18 to 26 months showed a rate of 1.6 in 1000 children, or approximately 1 in 625.
+Currently, there is no comprehensive data on the prevalence of autism in Malaysia.
+However, a smaller-scale study conducted by the Ministry of Health on children aged 18 to 26 months revealed a rate of 1.6 per 1,000 children, or approximately 1 in 625.

-Given that many cases go undetected, and that additionally, practitioners in both the medical and education fields report an increase the amount of autism cases they are having to address 13,14, it is likely that the true prevalence rate of autism in Malaysia is higher.
+Given that many cases may go undiagnosed and that professionals in the medical and education fields report an increasing number of autism cases, it is likely that the true prevalence rate in Malaysia is higher.

 How is Autism Diagnosed?